How to handle multiple windows in Selenium?

 What is a window in Selenium?

 Any browser’s home page that the user lands on after clicking a link or URL is called a window.
-The parent window is the name given to this type of window in Selenium.
-It opens when the Selenium WebDriver session is created and has all the focus of the WebDriver.
+The parent window is the name given to this type of window.
+It opens when the WebDriver session is created and has all the focus of the WebDriver.

 The context of the main window will always be present while navigating a URL with Selenium WebDriver.
 The “New Window” and “New Window Message” buttons, however, open new windows inside the parent window.
 They are called Child Windows.
 Let’s see where the parent and kid windows are located.